Golf Course Review of Elie Golf Club

 There is something about Elie that puts you under a spell.
 It is a truly magical links that, after just one round, has won a place in my heart and mind forever.

 If ever the phrase ‘less is more’ applied to a course it would be here at The Golf House Club, Elie in Fife.
 It’s a course that goes about its business in an unassuming manner, has many unique features and ultimately succeeds because of its brilliant use of the natural features of the land.
 The harmony between golf and nature is at its beautiful best here and a joy to experience.
+It's a hugely underrated golf course.

 The uniqueness begins before you even tee-off.
 That is if you are invited by the starter to peek through the submarine periscope in his office that not only ensures the group in front is out of the way, beyond the summit of the blind opening drive, but also a view of virtually the entire course and glimpses of gently undulating linksland.